If you love Three Amigos quotes, then you are in the right place!

 “Do you know what ‘nada’ means?”

-When Mr. Flugleman informs the Amigos that their movies have tanked, he gives them a small Spanish lesson.
+When Mr. Flugleman informs the Amigos that their movies have tanked with audiences, he also gives them a small Spanish lesson.

 - Mr. Flugleman: Do you know what ‘nada’ means?
 In all of those Mexican movies that you made, did you ever hear that word?